csci104/site/labs/lab1/index.md

 **If you have not done [Lab 0]({{ site.baseurl }}/labs/lab0) to set up your GitHub account or install Docker or a VM, please do so now.**

+**Important**: in order to complete this lab, make sure you are using the correct terminal.
+If you are using Docker to compile and test, you should **not** be using the `manage shell` to run `git` commands.
+Instead, you should be using the normal terminal you open on your operating system (Terminal on macOS, git bash or CMD on Windows).
+If you are using the VM, you should use the Terminal inside the VM.

 ## Create a Repository